ehrpg/qstar/docs/crisis.md

 ### Damage

 If an attack hits a target, damage is dealt to it.
 The amount of damage done depends on the weapon used.
-The damage of some weapons can be influenced by their user, e.g. when wielding a melee weapon which is influenced by [Might](/character#might).
+The damage of some weapons can be influenced by the character using them, e.g. when wielding a melee weapon which is influenced by [Might](/character#might).

-**END** indicates the [Endurance](/character#endurance) damage, and **DMG** indicates the critical damage dealt by the weapon.
+There are two types of damage: [Endurance](/character#endurance) damage, indicated by a weapon's **END** stat, and [Health](/character#health) damage, indicated by the **DMG** stat.

 !!! summary "Dealing damage"
     <div class="formula formula-top formula-bottom">